• Skip to primary navigation

 These easy baked falafel patties are sturdy with bright, fresh herbs running through them.
 Perfect for stuffing into pitas and drizzling with this simple, creamy tahini sauce!

-*** This post has been updated with new photos and notes.
+*** This post has been updated with new photos and notes and a small recipe tweak.
 It was originally published in February 2016. ***

 My favorite restaurant in college was a hole-in-the-wall Mediterranean joint and I loved their falafel appetizer.

 You should probably be careful not to burn your fingers as you reach for one on the pan straight out of the oven.
-Cannot resist.
-Is that just me?
+I personally cannot resist.

 You are going to want to eat falafel forever!